Murray Nossel responds to questions from participants in our webinar, Creating Change: Storytelling for Advocacy

 How do we deal with dangerous stories?
 Stories that may be harmful to other people or groups?

-Given attention spans, how many words or minutes make for highest usefulness, versatility?
+Given attention spans, how many words or minutes make are ideal for a story?

 If your listeners trust that you know where you’re going, they’ll stay with you.
 But if they feel that you’ve lost your direction and you’re going off point, you’ll most likely lose them.